mantidproject/mantid/docs/source/algorithms/MultipleScatteringCylinderAbsorption-v1.rst

 Chatterjee.
 The java code was translated to C++ in Mantid by Dennis Mikkelson.

-*Elastic scattering is assumed
+* Elastic scattering is assumed

 In [1]__ we see that the calculation of the attenuation factor F involves an integral over the sample cylinder.
-By Taylor expanding the integrands, we get a form calculable independently of the scattering cross section.
+By expanding the integrands as a power series, we can factor out any dependence on scattering cross section and radius.
-These integral expansions are denoted by Z_{mn} and so we may write:
+These integral terms are denoted by :math:`Z_{mn}` and so we may write:

 .. math::
    \frac{1}{F} = \sum_{m=0}^\infty\sum_{n=0}^\infty\frac{(-1)^{m+n}}{m!n!}(\mu R)^{m+n} Z_{mn}(\theta)